 Explore the Dornsife School of Public Health’s research centers and programs that allow faculty to focus on targeted research and engage students in specific areas of public health practice.
-These centers and projects reflect the school’s commitment to working closely with community resources, and partnering with health professionals, locally and nationally.
+These centers and programs reflect the school’s commitment to working closely with community resources, and partnering with health professionals, locally and nationally.

 The A.J.
 Drexel Autism Institute is the first research organization dedicated to bringing a public health approach to the challenges presented by autism spectrum disorders.
 The interdisciplinary team of world class researchers employ various disciplines of public health science to generate and translate knowledge about autism’s character, causes, and consequences into community-based action to improve the lives of individuals affected by ASD and their families.